NicolaVivante/LYAN_DSMS/README.md

 - list of key-value pairs containing:
   - usernameDigest: String, bytes of digest of user name
   - symmetricKey: String, bytes of the symmetric key (to decrypt the fileContent) encrypted with user public key

+public and private keys, as well as user name are stored in a file with ".keys.lyan" extension, on client side.

 .keys.lyan file structure